-Pasta can be flavored with vegetables such as tomato, spinach and beets that adds interest and flavor to a recipe.
+Pasta can be flavored with vegetables such as tomato, spinach, and beets that add interest and flavor to a recipe.
 It can be cut or formed into a variety of shapes including sheets to enclose a filling.
 Check out our recipe for fresh spelt pasta agnolotties that are filled with mushrooms and pine nuts.

-The dough has a slightly different texture and it rolls out supper easy and doesn’t shrink back in place once rolled.
-The einkorn flour adds a slight nutty taste and a soft texture to the pasta as well.
+The dough has a slightly different texture and it rolls out super easy and doesn’t shrink back in place once rolled.
+The einkorn flour adds a slightly nutty taste and a soft texture to the pasta as well.
 If you can roll a pie crust or cookie dough you can make your own fresh pasta.

 Einkorn flour makes this pasta taste extra special but it is also an exceptionally healthy grain.
 It is full of B vitamins and minerals, high in protein and a great source of carotenoids.
 Food that is naturally loaded with nutrition is also naturally loaded with flavor.